 This dataset is a contribution to the Cary Institute of Ecosystem Studies.
 The Cary Forest Plots were established in 1984 as part of The Cary Vegetation Study, which described the vegetation of the then Cary Arboretum.
 The project established 76 permanent plots referred to as the "Cary Forest Plots".
 Data collection in the plots was extensive and included a survey of mature trees, saplings, seedlings, shrubs and herbaceous species as well as soil analyses, tree ring data and physical descriptions of each plot.
-Subsequent re-surveys of the plots only included mature trees and were done in a subset of the 76 original plots.
-The Forest Response to Stress and Damage (FORSTAD) project, which took place over approximately 10 years in the 1990's, included an annual canopy census of trees in 20 of the Cary Forest Plots.
+Subsequent re-surveys of the plots were done in 20 of the 76 original plots as part of the Forest Response to Stress and Damage (FORSTAD) project, which took place over approximately 10 years in the 1990's.
+These surveys included an annual canopy census of trees.
 Canopy census data were also collected in other plots studied in the FORSTAD project, including Nutrient Cycling Plots A & B and in the control plots in the Yellow, Teahouse grid and the Red, Henry Grid.
-This repository only includes FORSTAD canopy census data collected from the 20 Cary Forest Plots.
-In 2006, Dan Katz, resurveyed mature trees in 43 of the Cary Forest Plots as part of his Research Experience for Undergraduates (REU) project.
+Another resurvey of 43 of the Cary Forest Plots was done in 2006 by Dan Katz as part of his Research Experience for Undergraduates (REU) project and his senior thesis project at Bard College.
+His surveys included mature trees, saplings, seedlings, shrubs and herbaceous species as well as soil analyses.
 This repository includes Cary Forest Plot data from the 1984 Cary Vegetation Study.